Signs Of Termites

-In our West Palm Beach service area, termites are a serious threat for property owners.
+In our West Palm Beach pest control service area, termites are a serious threat for property owners.
 When they get into a home, they can feed on the wood for years and cause serious damage.
 The damage they do can be difficult or impossible to repair.

 There is nothing worse than finding out that the home you have spent your whole life paying off is filled with costly termite damage!
 Your home is part of your nest egg.
 It might even be your entire retirement plan.
 Let's take a look at six easy-to-spot signs termites may give you.